uoregon-libraries/newspaper-curation-app/hugo/content/workflow/_index.md

 2. An issue reviewer validates the metadata and rejects it or approves it
 3. Once metadata is entered and approved, the issue has its final derivative generated (METS XML) and awaits batching
+4. When enough issues are ready, there are two ways to generate batches:
+   - A dev can use the `queue-batches` command, generating batches for all issues which are ready.
+   - Somebody with the "batch builder" role can visit NCA's "Create Batches" page and choose which MOCs should have issues batched.
-4. When enough issues are ready, the `queue-batches` CLI will generate batches in the configured `BATCH_OUTPUT_PATH`, and sync to the required files (e.g., not TIFFs) to production as configured via `BATCH_PRODUCTION_PATH`.
+5. Batches will be put into the configured `BATCH_OUTPUT_PATH`, and required files (e.g., not TIFFs) will be synced to production (as configured via `BATCH_PRODUCTION_PATH`).
-5. A batch loader must manually load the batches into a staging server and then flag them as ready for QC
+6. A batch loader must manually load the batches into a staging server and then flag them as ready for QC
-6. A batch reviewer does quality control on the staging server, verifying the batch's issues look good
+7. A batch reviewer does quality control on the staging server, verifying the batch's issues look good
    - If all is well, batch reviewer marks the issue as ready for production
    - If not, they reject the batch and can then get individual issues pulled out to be re-curated or rejected from NCA entirely.
 The remaining issues are put into a new batch which is then set as being ready for staging (repeating step 5).
-7. Batches that are ready for production get loaded to prod by a batch loader.
+8. Batches that are ready for production get loaded to prod by a batch loader.
-8. Batch loader flags the batch as "live", and NCA moves its files to the configured `BATCH_ARCHIVE_PATH`.
+9. Batch loader flags the batch as "live", and NCA moves its files to the configured `BATCH_ARCHIVE_PATH`.
-9. Once the batch can be confirmed as fully archived, a batch loader flags it as archived.
+10. Once the batch can be confirmed as fully archived, a batch loader flags it as archived.
-10. Somebody with command-line access to NCA will run `delete-live-done-issues` (or set up a cron job) to purge unneeded files from NCA that are part of archived batches.
+11. Somebody with command-line access to NCA will run `delete-live-done-issues` (or set up a cron job) to purge unneeded files from NCA that are part of archived batches.
 It only deletes files when a batch is at least four weeks past its archive date to ensure any final problems can be handled.